pszabo94/JellyfinCaddyDuckDNS/README.md

 firewall-cmd --reload #Reload to take effect</pre>

 #### I like to have a dedicated user, in this case ctnuser, but it is up to you.
-<pre>useradd -M ctnuser # Create the user without home directory.
+<pre>sudo useradd -M ctnuser # Create the user without home directory.
-usermod -a -G render,video ctnuser # Add the user to the render and video groups. mkdir -p /srv/{containers,storage,ctnuser} # Directories that the services will use and home directory for the user. chown -R ctnuser:ctnuser containers # Add the ownership to the user. chown -R ctnuser:ctnuser storage # Add the ownership to the user. chown -R ctnuser:ctnuser ctnuser # Add the ownership to the user. chmod 700 ctnuser # Restrict accesses for the directories. chmod 700 storage # Restrict accesses for the directories. chmod 700 containers # Restrict accesses for the directories. usermod -d /srv/ctnuser ctnuser # Set the directory as a home for the user.</pre>

-#### Directories for the containers.
-<pre>mkdir /srv/containers/{caddy,jellyfin} # Do not forget the ownership and access.
-mkdir /srv/storage/{downloads,media} # Do not forget the ownership and access. mkdir /srv/storage/media/{movies,series} # Do not forget the ownership and access.</pre>
+sudo usermod -a -G render,video ctnuser # Add the user to the render and video groups. sudo mkdir -p /srv/{containers,storage,ctnuser}
+sudo mkdir -p /srv/containers/{caddy,jellyfin}
+sudo mkdir -p /srv/storage/{downloads,media}
+sudo mkdir -p /srv/storage/media/{movies,series}
+sudo chown -R ctnuser:ctnuser /srv/ctnuser /srv/containers /srv/storage # Add the ownership to the user.
+sudo usermod -d /srv/ctnuser ctnuser # Set the directory as a home for the user.</pre>

 #### Caddyfile configuration for DuckDNS.
 Skip, if you do only plan to use it via LAN.
-<pre>vi /srv/containers/caddy/Caddyfile # Do not forget the ownership and access.
+<pre>sudo vi /srv/containers/caddy/Caddyfile # Do not forget the ownership and access.

   "your_domain".duckdns.org {
     reverse_proxy <your_internal_IP>:8096